aravenel/behance_python/README.md

 projects = behance.project_search('term1', 'term2', filter_key='filter_value')
 ```

-Supports all filters and modifiers as supported by Behance:
+Supports all filters and modifiers as supported by Behance.
-- sort
-- time
-- field
-- country
-- state
-- page
-- tags

 Data will be returned as list of dictionaries with same keys and data formats
 as Behance API.
+To save on API calls, these are not actual Project objects--you
+must call the API.get_project(project_id) method to get project details including
+images.

 ###Get Single Project Details
 ```python